documentationfor yFiles for HTML 3.0.0.1

 table.columnDefaults.style = new NodeStyleStripeStyleAdapter(columnStyle)

-// Using no insets prevents column/row headers.
+// Using no padding prevents column/row headers.

-const insets = new Insets(0)
+const padding = new Insets(0)

 table.columnDefaults.size = 30